Parasocial Relationships: Why Each Enneagram Type Forms Them

 When Celebrities Die

-The intensity of parasocial grief reveals something about your connection.
+The intensity of parasocial grief reveals something about the connection — and about you.

 What To Do When It Becomes Problematic